DeflatedPickle/vuq/README.md

    ,,      `  2.3.
 Refers to G
    *       `  2.4.
 Multiplies the first value by the second ,       `  2.5.
 Refers to I
-           `  2.6.
-Space exists to separate variables ,       `  2.7.
+   _       `  2.6.
+Underscore exists to separate variables
+   ,       `  2.7.
 See #2.5
 ]          `  2.8.
 Ends the rule block
 ```